bmrb-io/BMRB-API/documentation/REST.md

 uses the provided `ENTRY_ID`.
 (For example, fetching the entry with `/entry/ENTRY_ID` will reset the expiration.)

-*Caution* - Data you upload to the server is publicly accessibly to anyone with access to the assigned `ENTRY_ID` you are provided.
+*Caution* - Data you upload to the server is publicly accessible to anyone with access to the assigned `ENTRY_ID` you are provided.

 #### /entry/$ENTRY_ID[/$ENTRY_FORMAT] - Retrieve entry (GET)